thycotic-ps/thycotic.secretserver/docs/getting_started/working_with/logging.md

 ---
-title: "Logging"
+title: "Logging Commands"
 sort: 1
 ---

-In release [0.40.0](https://github.com/thycotic-ps/thycotic.secretserver/releases/tag/v0.40.0) a nested module was added to the Thycotic.SecretServer module called `Thycotic.Logging`.
-The nested module includes the following commands:

-- Start-TssLog
-- Stop-TssLog
-- Write-TssLog

-The below example is a script to showcase how this can be used for your scripts to easily generate a nicely formatted file.
+The below example is a script to showcase how the logging commands can be used for your scripts to easily generate a nicely formatted file.

+The logging commands included in the module:

+- [Start-TssLog]
+- [Stop-TssLog]
+- [Write-TssLog]

 # Example